-As a San Francisco-based company, last summer’s wildfires that spread across northern California were extremely troubling for our team at StreetLight Data.
-The fires impacted the homes and personal well-being of our employees, our clients, and our families.
-While it is always difficult to see tragic events occur anywhere in the world, watching fires destroy places we love was something else entirely.
+As a San Francisco-based company, we have been troubled by California’s increasing wildfires.
+Fires have impacted the homes and personal well-being of StreetLight employees, clients, and families.
+While it is always difficult to see tragic events occur anywhere in the world, watching fires destroy places we love has been something else entirely.

 Our product, StreetLight InSight®, helps transportation professionals use Big Data from mobile devices to understand travel patterns – but what specific information can it provide to aid in evacuations?
 At a personal level, how can we help communities in need, at least in the continental US and southern Canada, where we currently operate?

 Before I dive into details, I want to stress that we’re here to help.
 If your community is facing an imminent evacuation, and our metrics could help you get people get out of harm’s way, email me (I’m the CEO) directly.
 Tell me what you need, and we’ll skip the formalities and paperwork to provide the data for free as quickly as we can.

 When we first started brainstorming about evacuation planning, we were frustrated by our lack of real-time information: Our metrics won’t tell you where the people who need help are located “in the moment.”

 We usually lag a month or two behind present-day, chiefly because it’s a time-consuming to process data from our providers.
 That means our analytics cannot help first-responders find specific people who are in crisis more quickly.
 They also won’t help traffic operators monitor real-time road conditions so that they can divert traffic to more efficient routes.

 So, what support can StreetLight we provide?
 Ultimately, we identified two key ways that our metrics can be valuable:

 - Using the best possible information at hand when time is tight (especially if communications networks are knocked out).

 - Before disasters strike, being as prepared as possible for multiple scenarios.